Antarctica Cruise Options

 With a capacity for 71 passengers in comfort, all cabins feature picture windows, and private WC.
 Facilities on board include an enclosed observation lounge/presentation room, spacious dining room, bar, library, gym, and infirmary.
 The ship also has 7 Zodiacs for disembarkation and wildlife watching, optimising time ashore or observing.

 Day 1: PM arrival of all guests in Punta Arenas (own way travel).
 Meet and Greet fellow travellers and attend technical brief.
-Overnight Punta Arenas hotel.
+Overnight Punta Arenas hotel (if weather demanded it, option to fly early to Antarctica).

 Day 2: AM flight (2 hours) in BAE-146 to South Shetland Islands (King George Island).
 PM visit Island to observe birds and vistas, then Zodiac transfer to your vessel.